 What makes a copyright valuable?

-A copyright is basically a kind of patent for intellectual property.
-Copyrights protect things like songs, novels, plays, and nonfiction books, but creators of webinars, software programs, website content, photos and videos, dance productions, and pretty much anything else can protect their work with a copyright.
+A copyright is a type of intellectual property.
+Copyrights protect creative works like songs, novels, plays, and nonfiction books, software programs, website content, photos and videos, dance productions, and other works fixed in any tangible medium of expression.

-If people manage their copyrights carefully, they can generate income through licensing deals.
+If people manage their copyrights carefully, some may be able to generate income through licensing deals.
 There are some famous cases where a copyright has been incredibly lucrative.
 Mariah Carey’s catchy “All I Want for Christmas Is You” has earned the singer an estimated $60 million since 1994.

-In order to generate income from copyrighted material, the creator has to prove that the material is legally copyrighted and that they’re willing to defend the copyright against infringement.
-The essential first step is to register their copyright with the U.S. Copyright Office.
+In order to generate income from copyrighted material, the creator has to protect their work from infringement.
+An essential step is to register their copyright with the U.S. Copyright Office.
+Registration doesn’t guarantee success in court against an infringer, but without it one cannot recover “statutory” damages under the copyright laws.

 How do you manage a copyright portfolio?